 So, those are the only things I’m aware of.

 I’m surprised; I’m hoping that this will change over time.
 Heck, I’m hoping that I’m wrong and that somebody will have stumbled across the actual downloads – and when I say “stumbled across,” I do mean legal downloads.
-I’m not going to publish links (I’ll remove them) for anything that turns to be an illegal file share copy of something.
+I’m not going to publish links (I’ll remove them) for anything that turns out to be an illegal file share copy of something.
 That isn’t right.

 Microsoft made Windows 7 available for downloading.
 I would hope that maybe eventually they’ll make Windows 8 available for downloading as well.